 Whether one chooses an inpatient or outpatient treatment program, comprehensive care will occur, including, but not limited to:

-- Therapy (Individual, group, and perhaps family)
+- Therapy (Individual, group, and perhaps a family)

 - Various support groups